Tax Rules for Claiming Adult Dependents

 An Adult Dependent Must Meet Several Tests

 A taxpayer’s dependents don’t necessarily have to be children.
-Adults can qualify, too, subject to meeting a whole host of rules.
+Adults can qualify, too, subject to meeting a lot of rules.
+Beginning in 2018, the value of this tax provision will be somewhat less than it's been in previous years, however.

 The Relationship Rule